craftercms/craftercms/README.md

 The Gradle task above will:

-1. Delete any existing environments/module
-2. Download Apache Tomcat, Elasticsearch, and MongoDB (check the Gradle section on how to specify a version for each component)
+1. Download the dependencies
-3. Build all CrafterCMS modules from the source (check the [section](#git) on how to update the source)
+2. Build all CrafterCMS modules from the source (check the [section](#git) on how to update the source)
-4. Create the environment folders and copy all needed resources

     - ``crafter-authoring``
     - ``crafter-delivery``